anmagx/frankentrack/README.md

 * Serial reader for receiving csv-structured IMU Sensor Data
 * Sensor fusion using complementary filter to produce pitch/roll/yaw angles
 * 2-step drift correction procedure for stable viewing angles
-* Single point optical tracking using a webcam to produce X/Y movement
+* Single brightspot optical tracking using a webcam to produce X/Y movement
-* UDP sender for sending the values into opentrack
+* UDP sender for sending into opentrack
 * Central log file
 * Multiprocess architecture using queues for IPC